hudeany/dbimport/README.md

 		NO_CHECK: No duplicate check.
 Only insert
 		CKECK_SOURCE_ONLY_DROP: Check duplicates in import data only.
 Drop duplicates
 		CKECK_SOURCE_ONLY_JOIN: Check duplicates in import data only.
 Join duplicates
-		UPDATE_FIRST_DROP: Check duplicates in import data and db data.
+		UPDATE_FIRST_DROP: Check duplicates in import data and database data.
 Only update the first occurrence in db.
 Drop duplicates
-		UPDATE_FIRST_JOIN: Check duplicates in import data and db data.
+		UPDATE_FIRST_JOIN: Check duplicates in import data and database data.
 Only update the first occurrence in db.
 Join duplicates
-		UPDATE_ALL_DROP: Check duplicates in import data and db data.
+		UPDATE_ALL_DROP: Check duplicates in import data and database data.
 Update all occurrences in db.
 Drop duplicates
-		UPDATE_ALL_JOIN: (Default) Check duplicates in import data and db data.
+		UPDATE_ALL_JOIN: (Default) Check duplicates in import data and database data.
 Update all occurrences in db.
 Join duplicates
-		MAKE_UNIQUE_DROP: Check duplicates in import data and db data.
+		MAKE_UNIQUE_DROP: Check duplicates in import data and database data.
 Remove duplicate occurrences in db.
 Drop duplicates
-		MAKE_UNIQUE_JOIN: Check duplicates in import data and db data.
+		MAKE_UNIQUE_JOIN: Check duplicates in import data and database data.
 Remove duplicate occurrences in db.
 Join duplicates
 	-u: Don't update with null values from import data
 	-k 'keycolumnslist': Keycolumns list comma separated
 	-insvalues 'valuelist': Value list semicolon separated: Sometimes values not included in the data file are needed for inserts.
 E.g.: id=test_seq.NEXTVAL;flag='abc'
 	-updvalues 'valuelist': Value list semicolon separated: Sometimes values not included in the data file are needed for updates.
 E.g.: create=current_timestamp;flag='abc'
 	-create: Scan data and create suitable table, if not exists.
-Also creates sqlite, derby and hsql db if needed -structure <structureFilePath>: Optional path to db structure JSON file to be used with "-create" parameter
+Also creates sqlite, derby and hsql database if needed -structure <structureFilePath>: Optional path to database structure JSON file to be used with "-create" parameter
 	-logerrors: Log error data items in file
 	-zippassword '<zippassword>' (Only for .zip files)
 	-kdbxpassword '<kdbxpassword>' (Only for .kdbx files)